jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Irnakurse.md

 RacialMods:
 Languages: Elven (can't speak)
 SQ:
+SpecialAbilities:
+  Mind Lash (Su): >
-SpecialAbilities: Mind Lash (Su) Those struck by an irnakurse are overwhelmed with dark emotions and corrupted images of a ruined life.
+    Those struck by an irnakurse are overwhelmed with dark emotions and corrupted images of a ruined life.
 Any non-evil creature hit by an irnakurse's tentacle must succeed at a DC 19 Will save or be stunned for 1 round.
 A creature that successfully saves can't be affected by the same irnakurse's mind lash for 24 hours.
 The save DC is Charisma-based.
+  Soul Scream (Su): >
-Soul Scream (Su) Capable of channeling all of its rage and terror into a single, unnatural noise, an irnakurse can unleash a sound of alien horror as a standard action.
+    Capable of channeling all of its rage and terror into a single, unnatural noise, an irnakurse can unleash a sound of alien horror as a standard action.
 Any non-evil creature within 30 feet of a screaming irnakurse must succeed at a DC 19 Will save or take 1d4 points of Wisdom drain.
 Once it begins screaming, an irnakurse can continue as a free action for 6 rounds, but can't scream again for 5 minutes afterward.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: